Variational Learning Finds Flatter Solutions at the Edge of Stability: Related Works

 \section{Related Works}

 \textbf{Variational Learning}

 Given a prior and a likelihood, variational inference approximates the posterior by optimizing the evidence lower bound within a family of posterior distribution.
-The ELBO is optimized by natural gradient descent \cite{amari1998natural}, in the hope that steepest descent induced by the KL divergence is a better metric to compare probability distributions, this gives to rise of a class of algorithms called Natural Gradient Variational Inference (NGVI).
-Several works have attempted to apply NGVI in optimizing deep networks, albeit with higher costs or tricky implementations (such as) \cite{khan2018fast,osawa2019practical,lin2020handling}.
-However, recently \cite{pmlr-v235-shen24b} provided an improved version of variational Online Newton that largely scales and obtains state of the art accuracy and uncertainty at identical cost as Adam.
+The ELBO is optimized by natural gradient descent \citep{amari1998natural}, in the hope that steepest descent induced by the KL divergence is a better metric to compare probability distributions, this gives to rise of a class of algorithms called Natural Gradient Variational Learning.
+Several works have attempted to apply this to deep learning \citep{khan2018fast,osawa2019practical,lin2020handling}.
+Recently, \citet{pmlr-v235-shen24b} provide an improved version of varlational Online Newton that largely scales and obtains state of the art accuracy and uncertainty at identical cost as Adam.
 A step of VL includes weight perturbation based on noise injection from the posterior distribution which has similarities to noise injection.

-\textbf{Regularization effect of Noise}
+\textbf{Regularization Effect of Noise}

 Injecting noise into the parameters within gradient descent has several desirable features such as escaping saddle points \citep{jin2017escape,reddi2018generic} and local minima \cite{pmlr-v97-zhu19e,nguyen2019first}.
 In fact it has been widely observed empirically that the SGD noise has an important role to play to find flat minima.
 Noise with larger scale \citep{pmlr-v97-zhu19e,nguyen2019first,zhang2019algorithmic,smith2020generalization,wei2019noise} and heavy-tail \citep{simsekli2019tail,panigrahi2019non,nguyen2019first,wang2022eliminating} drives the optimization trajectories towards flatter minima. \cite{orvieto2023explicit} demonstrated through stochastic Taylor expansion that injecting Gaussian noise into parameters before a gradient step implicitly regularizes by penalizing the curvature of the loss, while \cite{orvieto2022anticorrelated} showed that anticorrelated noise in Perturbed Gradient Descent (PGD) specifically penalizes the trace of the Hessian. \cite{zhang2024noise} showed that injecting noise in opposite directions to the weight space leads to a better regularization of the trace of the Hessian.